-Appointments are scheduled for 45- to 90-minute sessions.
+- Individual/couples/family therapy appointments are scheduled for 45 to 90-minute sessions.

-For addiction treatment (alcohol/drug, including nicotine) and coping skills therapy.
+- Group therapy for addiction treatment (alcohol/drug, including nicotine) and coping skills therapy.
 Sessions range from one to two hours depending on the group.
-Alcohol and substance use groups meet 10 a.m. on Mondays, 5 p.m. on Tuesdays, 5 p.m. on Thursdays and 10 a.m. on Fridays.
+Addiction and recovery group meets at 10 a.m. on Mondays, 4 p.m. on Tuesdays, and 10 a.m. on Fridays.

 Consent for Release of Information